sagemath/sagewiki_to_gh-2022-10-10/days30.md

 == Lodging in Wolfville ==

 Within walking distance of Acadia University, there are a number of bed and breakfasts.
 There are some hotel options within a short driving distance, as well.
 Here are some listings from [[http://www.staynovascotia.ca/wolfville_54.php|Stay Nova Scotia]] and [[http://www.tripadvisor.com/Hotels-g154969-Wolfville_Nova_Scotia-Hotels.html|tripadvisor.com]].
 You can also call Check-Ins Nova Scotia at 1-800-565-0000.

+The closest Bed & Breakfast options (all within a five minute walk) include:
+* Victoria's Historic Inn
+* Tattingstone Inn
+* Gingerbread House B&B
+* Harwood House B&B
+however, the price of a room generally increases with proximity to the university.

 Unfortunately, dorm rooms at Acadia University will not be available for the week of the workshop.